chatxbt/keringit/README.md

 # Keringit.ai
 **Fork Any Web3 Project in One Click**

-Keringit.ai is an OS that simplifies forking and deploying web3 projects and smart contracts.
-With just a GitHub URL, you can clone any web3 project and deploy it to your preferred L1/L2 like Ethereum, Arbitrum, Base, Optimisim, Polygon etc a single click.
+Keringit.ai is an OS that simplifies forking, customizing and deploying any web3 project and smart contracts.
+With just a GitHub URL. you can clone any web3 project and deploy it to your preferred L1/L2 of choice  like Ethereum, Arbitrum, Base, Optimisim, Polygon etc with a single click.
 No complex setup, no coding skills needed.
 It's web3 made easy.

 This repository contains the codebase

+## UseCase
+- Deploying and running a Node,
+- Understanding complex smartcontracts
+- Easy contribution to existing project of choice
+- Running your own fork of a project in a different blockchain

 ## Getting Started